 There are more tall ships with us in 2019 than we have seen for many years, including the welcome return of veterans One and All (Adelaide) and Soren Larsen (Sydney) and the rare double-header of Bark Endeavour (Australian National Maritime Museum) and Young Endeavour (Royal Australian Navy) in Hobart at the same time.

-There are still a few days left to enter an expression in interest in Boats Afloat and applications for Boats Ashore run until December 16.
+Boats Afloat is now fully subscribed, but applications for Boats Ashore run until December 16.
 Come one, come all – because it takes all sorts to make a vibrant show!